November 15, 2024

 2 000 visitors were estimated on one day in August 1932, and 5 000 in August 1934.
 The Argus reported a peak of 12 000 visitors in July, 1935.
 These impressive numbers stretched the capacity of the facilities; many people had come not to ski but to sight see, and spilled over onto the ski runs due to overcrowding.

 Large fences were built to separate spectators from participants, and new ski runs were opened to manage the traffic.
-The mountain featured six separate runs, by 1937, and had become Victoria’s most popular ski destination.
+By 1937, the mountain featured six separate runs, and had become Victoria’s most popular ski destination.

 The snowbound summit observation tower, 1930s